 - Museums Australia branches consultants registers

 - Victoria: The Museums Australia (Victoria) Consultants Register is a free listing of consultants with diverse areas of expertise, including Significance Assessments.
-Call Caitlin McAtomney on (03) 8341 7344 to access the register.
+Call Caroline Deighton on (03) 8341 7344 to access the register.

 - New South Wales: The MGNSW Consultants Register facilitates relationships between clients and consultants in the museum and gallery sector.
 It provides free public access to an extensive listing of consultants with diverse expertise and is a platform for consultants to promote their services and reach new clientele.
 This may be accessed online or call 02 9339 9908 for further information.

 - Queensland: You can search the Museum & Gallery Services Queensland Consultants and Suppliers Register by name, key professional skills or key supplies or products.
 Contact Ann Baillie, Manager Training & Professional Development, MGSQ on 07 3215 0845 or firstname.lastname@example.org for advice.

 - Western Australia: The Museum Assistance Program at the Western Australian Museum for Significance Assessors working in WA - contact Clare-Frances Craig, Extension Officer, (08) 9212 3775.